observablehq/plot/README.md

 * <sub><img src="./img/warm.png" width="32" height="16" alt="warm"></sub> *warm*
 * <sub><img src="./img/cool.png" width="32" height="16" alt="cool"></sub> *cool*

 The default color scheme, *turbo*, was chosen primarily to ensure high-contrast visibility.
-Color schemes such as *blues* make low-value marks difficult to see against a white background, for better or for worse—set the *range* to a section of the default [0, 1] to restrict the colors.
+Color schemes such as *blues* make low-value marks difficult to see against a white background, for better or for worse.
+To use a subset of a continuous color scheme (or any single-argument *interpolate* function), set the *scale*.range property to the corresponding subset of [0, 1]; for example, to use the first half of the *rainbow* color scheme, use a range of [0, 0.5].
+By default, the full range [0, 1] is used.
 If you wish to encode a quantitative value without hue, consider using *opacity* rather than *color* (e.g., use Plot.dot’s *strokeOpacity* instead of *stroke*).

 The following diverging scale schemes are supported: